 Well, Salary is not the sole consideration, but it is important.
 So, give a definite range that can satisfy you.

-Q86).
-Where you want to see yourself in the next 2 to 5 years?
+86).
+Where do you want to see yourself in the next 2 to 5 years?

 I will definitely improve my levels and skills during the next few years to become a pro in the QA domain.

-Q87).
-Why do you want to join another Company when everything is going good with the existing one?
+87).
+Why do you want to join another Company when everything is going well with the existing one?

 I want to thank my current Company for giving me an opportunity to work with them.
 But we cannot be restricted to a place.
 Like everybody, I am also futuristic and looking for a good option that can help me to grow ultimately.

-I will acquaint with new team member and Company documents to make myself familiar with the current work culture.
+I will acquaint myself with new team members and Company documents to make myself familiar with the current work culture.